lttng/lttng-docs/contents/using-lttng/controlling-tracing/enabling-disabling-channels/intro.md

 <p>
     <span class="t">Note:</span>Because of a current limitation, all
-    channels must be <em>created</em> prior to beginning tracing in a given tracing session, i.e. before the first time you do
+    channels must be <em>created</em> prior to beginning tracing in a given tracing session, that is before the first time you do
     <code>lttng start</code>.
 </p>
 <p>